HOW TO AVOID GETTING STUCK IN BAD RELATIONSHIPS

 [Acknowledgement to the people who did the images and photos used in this website]

-No one will ever change a psychopath, unless that person believes in, accepts, and follow Jesus.
+No one will ever change a psychopath, unless that person deeply and truly turns to believe in, accept, and follow Jesus.

 However, most psychopaths are so religious they know the Bible from beginning to end, but hardly ever turn to Jesus.

 Believers must never be “unequally yoked with unbelievers.
-For what fellowship has righteousness with lawlessness… Christ with the devil… the [spiritual, New Testament-Covenant, Holy Spirit indwelt, Scripturally born again] temple of God with idols, [or false physical temples and unscriptural church doctrines, norms and forms?]”
+For what fellowship has righteousness with lawlessness…?
+Christ with the devil…?
+Believers with unbelievers...?
+The [Scripturally born again] temple of God with idols?”
 (2 Cor.
 6:14; 1 Cor.
 6:9-11; 15-20.)
-True believers and unbelievers come from two different spiritual realms, but on a physical level, they share families, friendships, workplaces and churches.
+True believers and unbelievers come from two different spiritual realms, but on a physical level, they share life here on earth.
 Believers “cannot go out of the world,” (1 Cor.
 5:9-13.)
 Until “the end of the world,” (Mt.
 13-49,) the righteous in Christ and the wicked, (the “tares and the wheat,”) will grow together in the same “field.”

-This parable is not about the unbelieving “world” and the “church or Christians.”
+The parable of the “tares and the wheat” is not about the “unbelieving world” and “church Christians.”
+It is about “church Christians” and truly born again believers in Christ.
 ‘Tares’ looks much like edible wheat, but is a weed called ‘poison darnel’ or ‘false wheat.’
 It grows among real wheat in the same fields.
 It is only when wheat and ‘false wheat’ ‘bear fruit’ or come into seed, that the difference between the two species becomes clear.
 Ripe wheat ‘seed’ are brown but the kernels of poison darnel are black.
 So, in this parable, Jesus was speaking to believers versus mere religious people.
 True unbelievers resemble the world and are easily recognizable, while this poisonous impostor resembles true believers but belongs to the world without Christ.

 Christians were taught where the Bible speaks of “unbelievers” and “believers,” it is a comparison between the ‘unbelieving world’ and ‘the church’ – as in the separation between the sheep and goats.
 But the Bible was not written for the unbelieving world.
 New Covenant Scripture focuses on those who profess Christ; first before Jesus’ resurrection, drawing conclusions between true believing Hebrews and the Old Judaist temple system, (Heb.
 8:13,) and after Jesus’ ascension, between the believing body of Christ and false church Christianity.